nusco/narjillos/backlog.md

 ###Lab Technician

+* Set hi-speed when light goes off °
 * Slow motion setting °
 * "Pause" setting °
-* Lock on single Narjillo °
+* Lock on single narjillo °
-* Bench with stats
-* "Real Time" and "Fast" slider
-* Select creature
-* Export creature
+* Export narjillo
-* "Most Prolific" button
-* View creature energy
+* View narjillo stats (age, energy, times eaten...)
+* Make food visible in normal view
-* Make food visible in normal and/or infrared view
+* Make food visible in infrared view

 ###Ecologist

 * Bug: PetriDish can miss notifications from pond (in particular, Narjillos dying when they spawn with very low or no energy) °°
 * Conservation of energy in entire pond (with sun to give more energy)
 * Multiple environments in multiple processes (with migration, still deterministic - but how?)
-* Plants (food that evolves)
-* Gamma rays (cause mutation)
-* Beta rays (cause old age and death)
-* Controllable food rate
-* Controllable food calories
+* Plant-like creatures instead of food (minimal energy expenditure? photosyntesis?)

 ###Ethologist

-* Narjillos eat each other °°
+* Narjillos eat each other °
 * "Fears" gene
 * "Wants to eat" gene